serverless/serverless/docs/providers/spotinst/guide/create-token.md

 # Spotinst Functions - Create Token

 The Serverless Framework needs access to your Spotinst account so that it can create and manage resources on your behalf.
-To do this you will need either a permanent or tempary token that is linked to your account
+To do this you will need either a permanent or temporary token that is linked to your account

 ## Create a Permanent Token